kinesisptyltd/tech.kinesis.org/_posts/2015-11-06-a-migration-path-to-json-api-with-ember-data-from-ams.md

 a number of ways to work around these problems (e.g. action specific serializers) but none of them were satisfactory.

-With the release of Ember 2.0 and the transition to JSONAPI as the default adapter, we were keen to take advantage of the features it provides.
+With the release of Ember 2.0 and the transition to JSON API as the default adapter, we were keen to take advantage of the features it provides.
 However, we quickly discovered that our app was too large and too complex to do a full transition in a timeframe that fit our business requirements.
 We basically wanted to change as many small, isolated bits as we could,